AXI

 Latest AXI Rates

 The following table reflects recent values of USD AXI and its available tenors.
+Please note that the highlighted tenors are the most generic tenors calculated.

 Term AXI (%) Average AXI (%)